 Digital Art and Aesthetics by Umberto Roncoroni (photo of the cover by me)

-The interface is a mediation between the desire and the imagination of the user and all the tools one might need and the real functions of the software, which are limited.
+The interface is a mediation between the desire and the imagination of the user and all the tools one might need and the actual functions of the software, which are limited.

 — Digital Art and Aesthetics: Studies and criticism from Latin America